react-backoffice/backoffice/README.md

 * `description?: string`, A description text
 * `icon?: function`, An icon element that you want to display next to the title
 * `disabled?: function`, Should element be disabled?, default `false`

-### CookieInfo

-Asks the user if they want to obey the fact that you are using cookies.
-Sets a cookie with the name `cookie_concent` and the value of `true` if the user accepts.
-Otherwise set to `false`.
-If you use CookieInfo please make sure to set the attribute `hasCookieInfo` to `Base`.

-* `buttonText: string`, text to display on the button
-* Internal: `cookieInfoOpen: boolean`, state of the cookieInfo, handled by `Base`, default `false`
-* Internal: `onCookieInfoAccept: function`, when accepted, provided by `Base`

 ### Listing